Turning of the fagus in Tasmania

 - 2016 – Like 2015, the turn started happening late in March/early April.
 We began to wonder if a new natural trend was starting.
 High winds throughout Tasmania during the season meant that by the time 25th April/ANZAC Day came around, the colourful foliage was all but gone with very little left to see.

 - 2015 – An earlier than ‘normal’ season with colour changing at the beginning of April.
 By the beginning of May, the season had all but ended in the higher altitudes of the Tarn Shelf in Mt Field National Park, with most leaves fallen to the ground.
-But at the same time, fagus around Lake Fenton (lower altitude), a golden colour blazed the landscape for a little while longer.
-We published this blog post in 2015.
+But at the same time, Fagus around Lake Fenton (lower altitude), a golden colour blazed the landscape for a little while longer.
+This blog post was published in this year